polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

 ## Overview

 Contoso has asked you to develop a process of provisioning a highly available, Windows Server 2016-based SAP NetWeaver deployment on Azure, with SAP Advanced Business Application Programming (ABAP) stack and SQL Server 2016 as the database tier.
 To provide high-availability of the ABAP SAP Central Services (ASCS) components, you will implement an instance of a failover cluster.
 The ASCS component will leverage a Storage Spaces Direct (S2D) cluster, providing support for highly-available shared storage hosting the sapmnt share.
 To provide high-availability of the database tier, you will implement an instance of SQL Server Always-On Availability Group.
 In both cases, you will use a Cloud Witness quorum, introduced in Windows Server 2016 Failover Clustering.
 All Azure VMs will be using managed disks.
-To streamline deployment, you will take advantage of Azure Resource Manager templates and Windows PowerShell scripts.
+To streamline deployment, you will take advantage of the Azure Resource Manager templates and Windows PowerShell scripts.